alxp/islandty/README.md

 add it to the IIIF manifest generated via biiif.

-If you have Tesseract installed locally, you can generate hOCR for all image files in a folder with the followingbash script:
+If you have Tesseract installed locally, you can generate hOCR for all image files in a folder with the following bash script:

 ```bash
 # Create a set of hOCR files from a directory of JP2s.